barryclark/jekyll-now/README.md

 ## Getting Started

+If you're completely new to Jekyll, I recommend checking out the documentation at <http://jekyllrb.com>.

 ### Installing Jekyll

 If you don't have Jekyll already installed, you will need to go ahead and do that.